lorin/ansible-quickref/README.rst

-module              More verbose notation for specifying module parameters environment         Mapping that contains environment variables to pass failed_when         Specify criteria for identifying task has failed (e.g., ``"'FAILED' in command_result.stderr"``) with_items          List of items to iterate over with_nested         List of list of items to iterate over in nested fashion with_fileglob       List of local files to iterate over, described using shell fileglob notation
+module              More verbose notation for specifying module parameters environment         Mapping that contains environment variables to pass failed_when         Specify criteria for identifying task has failed (e.g., ``"'FAILED' in command_result.stderr"``) changed_when        Specify criteria for identifying task has changed server state with_items          List of items to iterate over with_nested         List of list of items to iterate over in nested fashion with_fileglob       List of local files to iterate over, described using shell fileglob notation